Technical Diagrams (Schematics)

 Back to Home Page

 These particular schematic diagrams describe circuits in the IFC area.
-Similar circuits described circuits in the missile and launcher area.
+Similar diagrams described circuits in the missile and launcher area.

 The specialists (enlisted personnel and warrant officers) were taught the functions of each circuit and the general flow of signals and control in wonderful detail.
 (I thought I was in heaven.)
 The IFC people learned about 2 to 6 pages a day.
 I still remember the details (when looking at the schematics) after all these years.
 (And I have trouble remembering my social security number.)

 The pages that I do not remember (upon looking at the schematics) were those taught while I was doing KP (kitchen police - helping in the kitchen!)
 (We thought the army was very short sighted in saving the few bucks having us "pull" KP while in technical school!
-Start of whine - "the Air Force technical school people don't pull KP" - end of whine)
+Start of whine - "the Air Force technical school people don't pull KP".)

 There were several hundred of these schematic diagrams for the IFC area, and probably somewhat fewer for the Launcher area.